Child-Development-Lab/HBCD-EEG-Utilities/docs/expected-outputs.md

 ## Output file descriptions

-Visit https://github.com/Child-Development-Lab/HBCD-EEG-Utilities/blob/main/docs/csv_data_dictionary.csv to download a data dictionary defining the fields in each .csv output file.
+Click [here](https://github.com/Child-Development-Lab/HBCD-EEG-Utilities/blob/main/docs/csv_data_dictionary.csv) to see a data dictionary defining the fields in each .csv output file.

 - ``trialMeasures.csv`` files are created for MMN, VEP, and FACE and contain the following output variables for each trial retained after processing: